ElvinShalmiev/BookHubLibrary-ReactProjectJsx/README.md

 ## Features:

-Search books by scrolling
+Search books by scrolling,

-View book details and information
+View book details and information,

-Add books to your favorite list
+Add books to your favorite list,

-View and manage your favorite list
+View and manage your favorite list,

-Navigate to an "About" page to learn more about the app
+Navigate to an "About" page to learn more about the app,

 ## Tech Stack:

-ReactJS
+ReactJS,

-FakeAPI
+FakeAPI,

 Simple and friendly CSS design